ABOUT OUR FAMILY FARM

 You can contact us regarding boarding horses, our Coton DeTulear dogs, our chickens or ducks, or even our bottle-fed goats that we often sell for pets.

 SPECIAL NOTE: We are, however, currently on a hiatus here at the farm as Greg has been very ill since August of 2015.
 We have put a lot on hold, and the future right now is unknown.
-We ask for your patience when you contact us.
+We ask for your patience when you contact us, and ask that you email us (our preference at this time) at NewJerseyFarmer@aol.com

-To contact us, please email us at NewJerseyFarmer@aol.com ... please use our email to contact us, or you can call us at 609-918-0351.
+To contact us, please email us at NewJerseyFarmer@aol.com ... please use our email to contact us.
 Please, always call or email for an appointment.
 DO NOT SHOW UP WITHOUT AN APPOINTMENT!
 Thank you for your patience!